sbrisard/numpy2blitz/README.md

  [1.
 1. 1.]]
 ```

+Note that all this happens without deep-copying the arrays, of course.
+To do
-To do this, we use
+this, we use

 - The [pybind11/numpy.h](https://pybind11.readthedocs.io/en/latest/advanced/pycpp/numpy.html#numpy) library.
 In particular, the method `mutable_data()` is useful.
 - The ability to create blitz++ arrays from existing data (see §2.3.7 of the